 - During this grace period, you are still insured.
 If you have to make an insurance claim, your provider is required to honour it.
 (That includes life insurance if you pass away during the grace period.)

-- Many insurers are becoming more flexible during the pandemic, waiving NSF (non-sufficient funds) penalties, spreading missed payments over the rest of the year, and delaying cancellation of policies for those who have lost jobs.
-Talk to your insurer in advance if financial troubles loom.
+- Many insurance providers are becoming more flexible during the pandemic, waiving NSF (non-sufficient funds) penalties, spreading missed payments over the rest of the year, and delaying cancellation of policies for those who have lost jobs.
+Talk to your insurance provider in advance if financial troubles loom.

 - After one or two NSF occasions, you’re entitled to keep your insurance for up to 30 days in Ontario.
 When the payment situation is remedied, your insurance company may reinstate your policy, but — and this is a big but — they are not required to do so.

-- Some late payments could push you into a higher risk category, meaning more expensive premiums, which can only exacerbate the problem.
+- Some late payments could push you into a higher risk category, meaning a more expensive premium, which can only exacerbate the problem.

 - Your insurance company is likely billing you a month in advance — in December, you’re being billed for January’s insurance.
-That allows some wiggle room for late payments, though your insurer still may charge late fees.
+That allows some wiggle room for late payments, though your insurance provider still may charge late fees.